Categories

 Option 2: Planning By Design can conduct a Planning Appraisal

 To apply for planning permission for extensions, you need to prepare architect drawings of your proposed changes.
-Include existing and proposed elevations, floor plans, block plans, and site location plan.
-Justify how your proposal meets planning policies and submit a completed application form with supporting documents.
-Pay the application fee and be ready to negotiate if needed.
+You should include existing and proposed elevations, floor plans, block plans, and site location plan.
+You may need to justify how your proposal meets planning policies and submit a completed application form with supporting documents.
+You should pay the application fee and be ready to negotiate if needed.

 What is the benefit of engaging an architect?